rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/CreateGlobalSlaInput.md

 - backupWindows: list of BackupWindowInputs
   - Backup Window specifications for SLA Domain.
 - logConfig: LogConfig
   - Log configuration of the SLA Domain.
+Deprecated: use objectSpecificConfigs instead.
 - objectSpecificConfigsInput: ObjectSpecificConfigsInput
   - Object-specific configuration of the SLA Domain.
 - archivalSpecs: list of ArchivalSpecInputs